Not made for each other- Audio-Visual Dissonance-based Deepfake Detection and Localization

 Key findings

-The proposed method outperforms state-of-the-art techniques by up to 7% on the DFDC dataset.
-It also demonstrates successful temporal forgery localization by identifying manipulated video segments.
-The use of both contrastive and cross-entropy losses improves performance significantly.
+The proposed method achieved state-of-the-art performance, outperforming existing techniques by up to 7% AUC on the DFDC dataset and comparable results on DeepFake-TIMIT.
+It successfully demonstrated temporal forgery localization, identifying manipulated video segments.
+The combined use of unimodal cross-entropy losses with the inter-modality contrastive loss proved crucial for enhanced detection performance.

 Approach